Mayfieldmel/Horiseon-Accessibility-Refactor/README.md

 ## Tools

-The website is built and developed using Visual Studio Code (VS Code).
-HTML was used to create the website's content; CSS styled and formated the page.
-Github hosts the repository and published the website.
-Whenever changes are pushed to the main branch of the Horiseon-Accessibility-Refactor repository on github, the site is re-built and re-deployed within minutes.
+* The website is built and developed using Visual Studio Code (VS Code).
+* HTML was used to create the website's content.
+* CSS styled and formated the page.
+* Github hosts the repository and published the website.

 ## Website content